MclaughlinSteve/automerge-kt/README.md

 #### Acknowledgements

 I based this on a similar project that a former coworker built using clojure that does essentially the same thing.
-I wanted to write something in kotlin and needed a few things specific to my new team.
+I wanted to write something in kotlin and wanted to learn something and build out some additional features.
 Thanks to [Adam](https://github.com/AdamReifsneider) for the inspiration.
 Check out his project [here](https://github.com/AdamReifsneider/pull-automerge).